Yoshka/Docs/aspnet/mvc/views/razor.rst

 - Url
 - :dn:cls:`~Microsoft.AspNetCore.Mvc.ViewFeatures.ModelExpressionProvider`

-Your ``@inject`` statement will override that property and it won't be available on the page.
+Your ``@inject`` statement will override that property and it will be available as the overridden type.

 ``@functions``
 ^^^^^^^^^^^^^^